Truck Driver Resume Example

 “Tractor Driver with 7+ years’ experience, accident-free record, and expertise in John Deere and Massey Ferguson equipment.”

-You want to be specific.
+You want to be specific, just like you would in a cover letter for a similar driving role.
 Highlight your top skill, like “Expert in soil preparation and crop hauling for large farms, with a proven record of meeting tight deadlines.”

 There are different ways to show off.
 You can mention maintenance skills, certifications, or achievements: